Djontra-volta/my_portfolio/README.md

 Welcome to my page!

-I am Vlatko Vilović, a social and environmental scientist passionate about exploring the world between technology, data science, and sustainability.
+I am Vlatko Vilović, a social and environmental scientist passionate about exploring the world between data science, sustainability and society.

 I believe that the power of machine learning and data-driven technologies can be harnessed to address global challenges such as climate change, overconsumption, and resource inequality.

-I hope my portfolio not only intrigues those who share my interests but also resonates with anyone curious about the potential of technology to create a more sustainable future.
+My portfolio will hopefully intrigue not only those who share my interests but also resonate with anyone curious about the potential of machine learning technologies to create a more sustainable future.

 Have questions?
 Feel free to reach out!<br /><br />